 By YACHATSNEWS

-As officers from the Lane County Sheriff’s Department, Oregon State Police and Springfield Police Department arrived just after midnight Thursday they exchanged gunfire with Tyler Holloway, 26, who had been living in one of the several outbuildings on the farm.
-Holloway was killed; no officers were injured.
+As officers from the Lane County Sheriff’s Department, Oregon State Police and Springfield Police Department arrived just after midnight Thursday they exchanged gunfire with another man who had been living in one of the several outbuildings on the farm, the sheriff’s office said in a news release.
+Police have not yet publicly identified the man, but friends said he had been living on the property for several months.
+No officers were injured.

 The 124-acre farm is one of the last properties on East Five Rivers Road more than 15 miles south of Oregon Highway 34 and the Alsea River just south of the Lincoln/Lane county line.